Skip to main content

 Requirement 5.2.3

-The event details MUST contain the client name associated with the event.
+The event details MUST contain the provider name associated with the event.

 Requirement 5.2.4